FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 #### Form extension

 Declare the reference data index page form extension.
-Exemple of working configuration: https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/index.yml.
+You can find an exemple of working configuration [here](https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/index.yml).
 You should comment the create button part, we'll add it later in this cookbook.

-At this point, you should have a basic empty list of reference data, with no possibility to create a new reference data or filter the list for now.
+At this point, you should have a basic empty list of reference data, with no possibility to add a new supplier or filter the list for now.

 #### Add the creation form

 The list page is now ready to display some content.
 Let's add the creation form to be able to create new reference data.
-You can find a working example here: https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/create.yml.
+You can find a working example [here](https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/create.yml).

 Declare the create button in your index.yml form extension file to be able to display the create form.

 Once the configuration file is complete, try to create a new reference data.
 You should have an error, because once the creation is done, you are redirected to the edit form which do not exists yet.
 But if you go back to the list, your new reference data should be here.

-Try to create 2 or 3 reference data, it will be usefull for the next part.
+Try to create 2 or 3 reference data, it will be useful for the next part.

 #### Add filters on the list: